SSWConsulting/SSW.Rules.Content/rules/interfaces-abstract-classes/rule.md

 ---
 type: rule
-title: Reading Source Code - Do you understand the importance of Interfaces and Abstract Classes?
+title: Reading Source Code - Do you understand the importance of interfaces and abstract classes?
 uri: interfaces-abstract-classes
 authors:
   - title: Luke Mao